 Lung cancer is a devastating condition to suffer.
-There are as many as 200,000 new cases of lung cancer to be diagnosed in 2015 and as almost 160,000 people will die from lung cancer related complications.
-This translates to about 1 in 13 men and 1 in 16 women will be likely to develop lung cancer.
-You can see that lung cancer statistics in the United States are alarming which is why Louisiana doctors are committed to finding innovative ways and techniques to both detect and treat lung cancer.
+There are as many as 228,000 new cases of lung cancer to be diagnosed in 2019 and as almost 142,000 people will die from lung cancer-related complications.
+This translates to about 1 in 15 men and 1 in 17 women will be likely to develop lung cancer.
+You can see that lung cancer statistics in the United States are alarming, which is why Louisiana doctors are committed to finding innovative ways and techniques to both detect and treat lung cancer.

 Like most cancers, there can be one reason or several reasons why someone develops cancer.
-Dangerous lifestyle habits like cigarette or tobacco smoking is one of the most common causes of lung cancer.
-The Center for Disease Control has named smoking as “the number one risk factor for lung cancer” linking the habit to over 90% of lung cancer diagnoses.
+Cigarette or tobacco smoking is the most common cause of lung cancer.
+The Center for Disease Control has named smoking as “the number one risk factor for lung cancer” linking the habit to 80-90% of lung cancer diagnoses.
 Even if you are not a smoker, working or living around secondhand smoke can lead to lung cancer.
 Cigarette smoke is loaded with carcinogens and other toxic chemicals like tar, nicotine and carbon monoxide that can develop into lung cancer without ever even smoking a cigarette.
 Other risk factors for lung cancer include radon exposure, a naturally occurring gas that can be trapped in homes and buildings, that rises from the ground.
-Surprisingly, radon exposure can account for about 20,000 cases of lung cancer.
 You can have your home or office tested for radon levels and the EPA has a set of guidelines for lowering the radon levels in your dwelling.
 Other risk factors for lung cancer include family history or genetic issues as well as exposure to toxic substances like asbestos and chromium.

 Louisiana is one state in particular that has a high instance of lung cancer.
-68 per 100,000 residents have lung cancer and 50 per 100,000 die every year from the condition in Louisiana alone.
-With statistics like this, it is lucky that lung cancer detection in Louisiana has been made easier and more advanced with the help of local facilities like Doctors Imaging in Metairie.
-Out of the entire state, there are only 5 medical imaging centers that have received the accreditation of the American College of Radiology’s certificate of being an approved lung cancer screening facility.
+68 per 100,000 residents have lung cancer and 51 per 100,000 die every year from the condition in Louisiana alone.
+With statistics like this, it is lucky that lung cancer detection in Louisiana has been made easier and more advanced with the help of local facilities like Doctors Imaging.